(Disclosure: Some of the links below may be affiliate links)

 I will not try to push marketing for the blog.
 Marketing and promotion are something I do not enjoy at all.
-If I get contacted, and opportunities present themselves, I will pursue them, but otherwise, I will not do anything.
+If I get contacted and opportunities present themselves, I will pursue them, but otherwise, I will not do anything.
 I want to focus on things I enjoy and forget the others.

 I have several ideas for projects for next year.
 I have no idea whether I will work on them, but if I get time, I will likely work on them.
 They are in no particular order.

-- Translate the blog into german.
+- Translate the blog into German.
 Since the entire blog is now translated into French, the next logical step is to translate the blog into German.
 It makes sense to try to reach the largest region of Switzerland.

 - Redo the home page.
 My home page is not looking great.
 I would like it to look more professional and have a picture.
 But I still want to display recent and featured articles because that is what people expect.
-However, my design skills are terrible, so I do not know how I will achieve that.
+However, my design skills are terrible, so I do not know how to achieve that.

 - Write an e-book.
 I am thinking of writing an e-book (several ideas).
 It could either be a free e-book like the current one about managing money or a paid e-book that would be sold directly on the blog.